 When Kate and I were in Vermont last summer, we stumbled upon a book called Hill’s Manual of Social and Business Forms.
 It was published in 1880.
-The book is a hodge podge of information that would be useful to a man of business back in the late 19th Century.
-There are sections dedicated to penmanship, business letter writing, and the dos and don’t of social and business etiquette.
+The book is a hodgepodge of information that would be useful to a man of business back in the late 19th century.
+There are sections dedicated to penmanship, business letter writing, and the dos and don’ts of social and business etiquette.
 One section in the book is called “Unclassified Laws of Etiquette.”
-It’s a list of different rules of etiquette that didn’t quite fit under the other specific headings (funeral etiquette, etiquette in the home, ect).
-While the list was written over 100 years ago and some of the suggestions are a bit archaic and random, the advice is still strikingly resonant.
+It’s a list of different rules of etiquette that didn’t quite fit under the other specific headings (funeral etiquette, etiquette in the home, etc.).
+While the list was written over 100 years ago and some of the suggestions are a bit random and outdated, the advice is still strikingly resonant.
 It manages to cover many, many of the gaps in etiquette which have transformed society into a veritable Swiss cheese of incivility.
-If a man puts these suggestions into practice, he will definitely set himself apart for the other knuckleheads out there trying to land a job or catch the eye of a good looking gal.
-Looking down the list, I can see several areas were I could use some improvement.
+If a man puts these suggestions into practice, he will definitely set himself apart for the other knuckleheads out there trying to land a job or catch the eye of a good-looking gal.
+Looking down the list, I can see several areas where I could use some improvement.
 Here’s to becoming more refined gentlemen!

 - Never point at another.

 - Never neglect to call upon your friends.